jp3hou/cb_chrome_extension/README.md

 This is a Chrome extension that makes sending crypto payments easier and more accessible by integrating a payment flow into your existing web browsing experience.

-It uses OAuth to authenticate your Coinbase account.
+It uses OAuth2 to authenticate your Coinbase account.
 After logging in, you can select one of your Coinbase wallets and use it to make payments as you browse the web.

 An increasing number of content creators, businesses, charities, and more are opting to accept crypto payments